Jonathan Sumption, Lord Sumption: Legal career

 Sumption joined Brick Court Chambers in 1975, where he remained for the entirety of his commercial legal career as a barrister.
 He was appointed Queen's Counsel (QC) in 1986 at the relatively young age of 38, and elected a bencher of the Inner Temple in 1991.
 He has served as a Deputy High Court Judge in the Chancery Division, and a Judge of the Court of Appeal of Jersey and the Guernsey Court of Appeal.
 In 2005, Sumption became joint head of Brick Court Chambers.
 He was a member of the Judicial Appointments Commission until his appointment to the Supreme Court.

 On 30 November 2007, when a practising barrister, Sumption successfully represented himself before Mr Justice Collins in a judicial review application in the Administrative Court concerning proposed development near his home at Greenwich.

 Earnings as a barrister

 The Guardian once described him as being a member of the "million-a-year club", the elite group of barristers earning over a million pounds a year.
 In a letter to The Guardian in 2001, he compared his "puny £1.6 million a year" to the vastly larger amounts that comparable individuals in business, sports and entertainment are paid.

 For a four-week trial (and all the preparatory work) in the UK in 2005 he charged £800,000 to represent HM Government in the largest class action in the UK, brought by 49,500 private shareholders of the collapsed national railway infrastructure company Railtrack.
-The Government had money and reputation at stake, the case examining some of the actions of HM Government, especially of former Transport Secretary Stephen Byers.
-Byers became the only former Cabinet Minister to be cross-examined in the High Court in relation to his actions in modern times: the British Government won the case.

 Sumption earned £7.8 million for his defence of Roman Abramovich in the 2012 case Berezovsky v Abramovich.
 This is believed to be the highest fee ever earned in British legal history.